 Since the sampling design was stratified and employed differential sampling, individual observations should be properly weighted when making inferences about the population.
 Under stratified random sampling, unweighted estimates are biased unless sample sizes are proportional to the size of each stratum.
 With stratification the probability of selection of each unit is, in general, not the same.
-Consequently, individual observations must be weighted by the inverse of their probability of selection (probability weights or pw in Stata.)5
+Consequently, individual observations must be weighted by the inverse of their probability of selection (probability weights or pw in Stata.)

 Special care was given to the correct computation of the weights.
-It was imperative to accurately adjust the totals within each region/industry/size stratum to account for the presence of ineligible units (the firm discontinued businesses or was unattainable, education or government establishments, no reply after having called in different days of the week and in different business hours, no tone in the phone line, answering machine, fax line6, wrong address or moved away and could not get the new references).
-The information required for the adjustment was collected in the first stage of the implementation: the screening process.
-Using this information, each stratum cell of the universe was scaled down by the observed proportion of ineligible units within the cell.
+It was imperative to accurately adjust the totals within each region/industry/size stratum to account for the presence of ineligible units (the firm discontinued businesses or was unattainable, education or government establishments, no reply after having called in different days of the week and in different business hours, no tone in the phone line, answering machine, fax line, wrong address or moved away and could not get the new references).
+The information required for the adjustment was collected in the first stage of the universe was scaled down by the observed proportion of ineligible units within the cell.
 Once an accurate estimate of the universe cell (projections) was available, weights were computed using the number of completed interviews.